MalekMansour/Killer-Invasion/Tarot_Cards.md

 * The Deaf (5% Chance) - Mutes the sound for 1 minute in game
 * The Blind (5% Chance) - Makes the screen blurry for 1 minute in game

-* The Flash (5% Chance) - Makes you 4X Faster for 4 minutes in game
+* The Flash (5% Chance) - Makes you 3X Faster for 1 minute in game
-* The Turtle (5% Chance) - Makes you half your speed for 4 minutes in game
+* The Turtle (5% Chance) - Makes you half your speed for 1 minute in game

 * The Lunatic (5% Chance) - Makes the sanity go up to 80%
 * The Wise (5% Chance) - Makes the sanity go back to 0%